Dammika Ranatunga

 Dammika Ranatunga (born 12 October 1962) is a former Sri Lankan cricketer who played in two Test matches and four One Day Internationals in 1989.

 He is the eldest brother of former Sri Lanka captain Arjuna Ranatunga, Sanjeeva Ranatunga, Nishantha Ranatunga, Prasanna Ranatunga and Ruwan Ranatunga.

-In 2015, Ranatunga was appointed by Arjuna Ranatunga as the country's Ports and Shipping Minister.
+In 2015, Ranatunga was appointed by Arjuna Ranatunga as the Chairman of the Sri Lanka Ports Authority (SLPA).